Tyche

 to which they strongly objected.
 As a consequence, a new board

-was now sitting, my new classification (to 2-A, I believe) had been
+was now sitting, my deferment had

-approved. --All of which does not really address the question as
+believe). --All of which does

 At age nineteen to twenty, a young man is most

-youth, like a plant raising her head in blossom, longing for
+like a plant raising her head in blossom, longing for

 brought her here.
 She is wistfully seeking where seed cast to the